11. Timer Capture: Motor Encoders

 Only one hall effect sensor is required to measure the wheel speed; two are included to support detection of spin direction.
 Measurement of direction is not required in this activity.

 11.4.
-Timer_A Capture Description
+Timer Capture Description

-When an external event occurs on CCInA, triggering a timer compare, the current count value is stored within the CCRn attached to the external signal.
+When an external event occurs on TIMGx_Cn, triggering a timer compare, the current count value is stored within the CCRn attached to the external signal.
 Both rising and falling edges may be used to trigger the compare event.
 These events may be directly used to calculate distance traveled for a wheel: each event indicates a rotation of 1/360 of the wheel circumference since the last event (rising-to-rising or falling-to-falling); therefore, counting the events effectively serves as a distance measurement.
 Likewise, the speed of the rotation may be calculated through the time difference between the events.

 Measuring the time difference between two capture events that happen within the same timer period is straight forward: subtract the difference between the captured timer counts and calculate the time knowing the timer clock:

-where \(N_\mathrm{cap}(k)\) is the timer capture value for sample \(k\), and \(f_\mathrm{TCLK}\) is the timer clock.
+where \(\mathrm{CCRn}(k)\) is the timer capture value for sample \(k\), and \(f_\mathrm{TIMCLK}\) is the timer clock.

-where \(65536-N_\mathrm{cap}(k-1)\) is the number of counts between the previous capture event and the overflow event.
+where \(2^{16}-\mathrm{CCRn}(k-1)\) is the number of counts between the previous capture event and the ZERO event.

 11.5.
-Timer_A Capture Implementation
+TIMG/TIMA Capture Implementation

-struct and populating the fields appropriately.
+With the timer instance configured for as above mode, the CCRns may be configured to support Capture Mode.
+This is done by creating a Timers_CaptureConfig struct and populating the fields appropriately.
 Make sure to read the description for each field as provided in the linked documentation: some fields should always take the same value.
 Some additional notes:

 A capture event must be acted upon in a timely manner.
 Therefore, it is necessary to enable the associated interrupt for each CCRn used in capture mode.